 Grape Variety: Identification right-handed from top centre: Sugarone, Muscat de Hambourg, Dallic, Cardinal, Chasselas and Muscat Bio

 The colours of grapes are so variable, from green through purple to blue-black.
+Note how these freshly-picked grapes have green stems, which is far from the many grape varieties reviewed below.

 Grapes comes in all different shapes and sizes: (L-R)